Last Updated on March 16, 2020

 2.12 We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.

-2.14 Please do not supply any other person’s personal data to us unless we prompt you to do so.
+2.14 Please do not supply any other person’s personal data to us unless we prompt you to do so and you have that person’s authorization to provide such.

 Personally Identifiable Information, K-12